kvarak/dnd/docs/_Rules/skills.md

     <br/><br/>
     Each major culture is its own skill.
 This initially allows you to recognize and identify heraldic signs from your local area, as well as the motifs relating to monarchs, emperors or regional authorities of very high level (kingdoms within empires) within your chosen culture.
 This same ability extends to great religious leaders, patriarchs and archbishops and those who have established themselves as heroes through their deeds.
     <br/><br/>
-    You have Expertise on checks to recall information about heraldry, lines of nobility or etiquette.
+    You have <b>Expertise</b> on checks to recall information about heraldry, lines of nobility or etiquette.
 You would be able to locate any such person's entourage or location moving with a host of soldiers or camped on the field from flags and other signifiers on display, or from the colors chosen for the individual's tent.
 The mark of any such individual on a document could be distinguished, as well as a seal or the stamp on a coin would be known.
     <details>
       <summary>Recognition of Signs</summary>
       Expands your knowledge to include the nobility of every kingdom or empire within the chosen culture, as well as signs relating to cities larger than 10,000 persons.
 You are also able to recognize the extensive collection of guild marks and signs created and displayed for public use.
 Finally, you are able to decipher all markers and signs that are intended to inform the public regarding access to the best routes (particularly those across frontiers), the best gates by which a city can be entered, as well as means to find superior eating houses, drinking houses, even brothels.